hellafolk/hellafolk.github.io/sierra_nevada.md

 Eventually, I convinced my parents to let me move there full time to finish high school.
 Living with the valley year-round made its contrasts impossible to ignore.
 One of the largest alpine valleys in North America (The Nature Conservancy, n.d.), Sierra Valley is ecologically rich, seasonally flooded, and a critical stop along the Pacific Flyway for migratory birds (California Department of Fish and Wildlife, n.d.).
 Yet it is also a working landscape shaped by generations of ranching.
 Irrigated fields border wetlands.
 Historic barns sit beneath snow-covered peaks.
 Wilderness and agriculture coexist.

-In this assignment, I worked with satellite imagery of Sierra Valley that measures surface reflectance across several spectral bands.
-After adjusting the data to reflect true surface values and trimming it to the watershed boundary, I removed pixels affected by clouds.
-I then combined multiple images taken on different dates throughout the summer into a single median composite image to create a cleaner view of the area.
-Finally, I organized the data so that each pixel had reflectance values for each band, which allowed me to compare pixels across the valley.

-I then used k-means clustering (k = 5) to group pixels based on how similar their reflectance values were.
-The resulting clusters reveal how different surface types, such as wetlands and irrigated fields or prarie and rocky outcroppings, are distributed across the valley.

 ---
 <p align="center">
   <img